9 Types of Shower Heads & What You Need to Know About Them

 This type is also great for the elderly and disabled, making shower time an easier process.
 They also vary in price from being very affordable for basic types with one or more spray patterns, to being very expensive with lots of bells and whistles.

-The very thing that makes this type good is also the cause of its major problem.
-The flexible hose and additional connections mean this type of shower head can be prone to leaks.
+The very thing that makes this type so good is also the cause of its major problem.
+The flexible hose and additional connections of handheld shower heads mean this type can be prone to leaks.